Getting started with Web Technologies

 Why Simplicity Matters

-By using only HTML, CSS, and JavaScript:
+By using only HTML, CSS, and JavaScript, we achieve:

 - Full control retention